How To Prevent Childhood and Teenage Obesity

 Just as there is no magic pill for an adult that is looking to lose weight, the same truth rings true for kids.
 All success comes from creating positive habits that deliver results over time.
 There are no quick fixes that last.
 Most people want to lose weight quick and are not willing to go through the proper steps.
 I encourage people to think of releasing weight as opposed to losing it.
 When something is lost then typically we look for it and find it.
 When weight is released, then we are able to release the emotions that are attached as well.
 Many kids (like adults) eat out of boredom, stress, or lack of self-esteem.
 Here are a few ways that you can transform your entire household into a positive, healthy, happy, and energetic bunch.

 1. Turn off the television and video games.
-Limit the time you all spend watching T.V.—play board games or puzzles instead.
+Limit the time you all spend canstockphoto6648236watching T.V.—play board games or puzzles instead.
 This will not only get your kids off the couch, but the family time together will build a stronger bond.

 2. Become more active as a family.
 Get out and go for walks, bike rides, hiking, skating, skiing, and other outdoor activities together.